Nathaniel-A-Miller/Chinese-and-American-Educational-Data/README.md

 The second, **"Visualization Final Project for Udacity PISA Education Test Scores"** is a project from my Udacity Data Analysis nanondegree.
 I used matplotlib in Python along with some other Python libraries to visualize data on education in China and the USA.

-Some of the questions the data can help answer are: are Chinese students really better at math?
+The data comes from PISA 2012.
+Some of the questions the it looks at are: are Chinese students really better at math?
 How strongly does parents' educational level correlate to their childrens' success in China vs America?
 Do nerdy students (high-performing readers) feel at more of a social disadvantage in China vs America?